brain-bzh/efficient-deep-learning/Remote_VS_Code.md

     Host *.imt
         ProxyCommand C:\Windows\System32\OpenSSH\ssh.exe m20leona@ssh.telecom-bretagne.eu "/bin/nc `basename %h .imt` %p"
     ```
+4. Hit F1 key and go to "Remote-SSH: Connect To Host..."
+5. Select "brain1.imt"

-4. If you get the following error message :
+6. If you get the following error message :
 > Failed to find a non-Windows SSH installed.
 Password prompts may not be displayed properly!
 Disable `remote.SSH.useLocalServer` if needed.

 It's a known bug.
 Follow instructions [here](https://github.com/microsoft/vscode-remote-release/issues/2523#issuecomment-597551802) and downgrade Remote - SSH extension to 0.49.0.

-5. Enter passwords when prompted
+7. Enter passwords when prompted
-6. If asked about fingerprints, hit "Continue"
+8. If asked about fingerprints, hit "Continue"
-7. Hit F1 key and go to "Remote-SSH: Connect To Host..."